MrNesli/Next-RPG/README.md

 **Next RPG** is a text-based project that aims to create game experience you have never had.
 Project tries to integrate modern technologies and practices.

-- **Artificial inteligence** for generating infinite in-game items, objects, scenarios, quests, entities, etc.
+- **Artificial intelligence** for generating infinite in-game items, objects, scenarios, quests, entities, etc.

-- Project is going to use **custom engine** for text rendering and more.
+- Project is going to use **wxPython** for GUI application, and custom text rendering and more.

 - Relaxing background **music** for complete immersion.